 aboutme

 My name is Emma Halter and I am a neuroscientist, marine biologist, photographer, scuba diver, triathlete, animal lover and more!
-As a long time cat owner, I have always been awed by the connection and amount of information that can be passed between species.
-Many creatures can interact outside of their own species, recognizing alarm calls, or even being able to acknowledge emotions, as we may experience with our pet companions.
-This is why I aim to expand our view of the world by researching animal and human behavior and learning more about cognition and the brain.
+I have always been awed by the connection and amount of information that can be passed between species despite our differences.
+Many species have shown the evidence they can communicate with creatures outside of their own species such as recognizing alarm calls, or even appear to be able to acknowledge and interpret emotions, as humans experience with our pets.
+The connections I experienced between myself and my pets as a child led me to ask questions I realized the world did not yet have answers to.
+I seek answers now by researching animal and human behavior and learning more about cognition and the brain.
 This has led me to explore many areas of animal behavior and cognitive research.

 Emma